Dlich/MarinersPitchingAnalysis/README.md

 # <u> Goal of the Project: </u>

-explain goals of the project
+The goals of this project were to improve and showcase my excel and SQL skills with some databases that I've never used before.

 # <u> Data exploration and data cleaning </u>